 Lanquin (1 day + 1 traveling day)

-Interested in visiting Lanquin?
+Interested in visiting Lanquin during your two weeks in Guatemala?
 This is my travel guide with different things to do in Lanquin, including caving, tubing, canopy tours and tips for best traveling time, hotels and transportation.

 Traveling from Antigua to Lanquin